charleyah/JankWorks/JankWorks.Game/README.md

 Scene initialisation will be broken down into different scenarios depending on what host is being used if any.
 The tables below are in order in which methods are executed.
 They also specify if calls to `RegisterClientObject` and `RegisterHostObject` are allowed.

 **Scene Initialisation With Client And No Host**

-The simplest setup is a scene with not host and any game logic is ran on the client.

 | Method                        | Side        | Register Client Objects | Register Host Objects |
 | ----------------------------- | ----------- | ----------------------- | --------------------- |